dssg/triage/src/triage/component/results_schema/README.md

 2. You can do the initial schema and table creation a couple of different ways, with a couple of different options for passing database credentials.

 	- *Triage cli script*.
-Assuming you have triage installed from pip: `triage upgrade_db -d dbcredentials.yaml`, or just `triage upgrade_db` if you have a database credentials file at `database.yaml` (the default)
+Assuming you have triage installed from pip: `triage db upgrade -d dbcredentials.yaml`, or just `triage db upgrade` if you have a database credentials file at `database.yaml` (the default)
 	- *From Python code*.
 If you are in a Python console or notebook, you can call `upgrade_db` with either sqlalchemy engine pointing to your database, or a filename similar to what's used to launch the cli script.

 	```